maitag/littleBigInt/README.md

 # littleBigInt
-another little pure haxe BigInt implementation
+little pure haxe BigInt implementation

 ## what is implemented yet: